 Faculty, staff, students, and others who may be on campus or on the contiguous geographic perimeter of the campus are encouraged to promptly report any past crime, attempted crime, or actual criminal activity to the Department of Public Safety.
 The department will expeditiously respond to the condition reported and make necessary notifications to the local police precinct.
 Criminal activities, as well as other emergencies, can be reported by:

-- Calling the Department of Public Safety’s emergency telephone line 718-982-2111 or extension 2111 may be dialed within the college’s telephone system.
+- Calling the Office of Public Safety’s emergency telephone line 718-982-2111 or extension 2111 may also be dialed within the College’s telephone system.

 - Reporting the information to any member of the Department of Public Safety or in person at the Public Safety Office located in Building 2A, room 108.

 - Reporting an incident online confidentially using the Public Safety “Silent Witness Program” located at http://www.csi.cuny.edu/publicsafety/Annualcrime.htm.

 All counselors are strongly encouraged, when they deem it appropriate, to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.

 Victims or witnesses may report crimes to persons designated as Campus Security Authorities, who will then forward only the report of the crime – without divulging the name of victim or witness – to the Office of Public Safety for inclusion in the annual crime report.